ben-woodard/auto-motivation/README.md

 # auto-motivation

-#OVERVIEW:# <br>
+OVERVIEW: <br>
 Generates a random health advice statement.
 A random index number is generated and a value is pulled from one of three Arrays at the top of the file.
-Those values are interpolated and returned.
+Those values are interpolated and returned. <br>

-##TECHNOLOGIES:## <br>
+TECHNOLOGIES: <br>
-.NodeJS
+.
+NodeJS <br>
-.Javascript Editor
+.
+Javascript Editor